AxolStudio/STLGameDevSite/content/about.md

 The St Louis Game Developer group is led by a core team of volunteer Administrators.

 * Wes Ehrlichman &mdash; <i class="i fa-brands fa-discord"></i> SuperWes, <i class="fa-brands fa-xbox"></i> SuperWes, <i class="fa-brands fa-playstation"></i> SuperWes, [<i class="fa-brands fa-x-twitter"></i> wesleyte](https://www.x.com/wesleyte)
-  : Wes, or [SuperWes](https://www.superwes.com/), has had a role in leading the local game development scene in St. Louis nearly consistently ever since the meetup began in 2010.
+  : Wes, or [SuperWes](https://www.superwes.com/), has been a consistent presence in leadership of the community since the meetup began in 2010.
 He has a passion for collaborative problem solving through software.
 Wes has worked at Riot Games, BradyGames, The Gamer's Quarter, Pelaaja, and countless video game stores.
 He currently manages a mobile development team at World Wide Technology and spends most of his game development time [designing board games](https://midnightlaunchgames.com/).
   <br>
   <br>